 When Angus detects bacteria, the Infection Control team and housekeeping staff act swiftly to clean and disinfect the area using a variety of specialized methods, including ultraviolet-C light disinfection technology.

-Teresa, who is also Angus’ owner, has been the inspiration behind the new pilot progam.
+Teresa, who is also Angus’ owner and handler, has been the inspiration behind the new pilot program.
 An experienced K9 trainer, Teresa ended up in hospital in 2013 after injuring her leg.
 While there, she contracted C. diff and has battled recurrences since.

 A year after her hospital stay, Teresa and her husband formulated their idea and pitched it to VGH leaders.